/////////////////////////////////////////////end nav//////////////////////////////////////////////////////////////>

 An organization providing knowledge and tools for fiber, materials, integrity, standards and supply chain.

-Every worker deserves a living wage and safe working conditions.
 1. The right to a safe and healthy workplace.

 Creativity Lifestyle and Sustainable Synergy (CLASS) Italy